U.S. oil industry set to break record, upend global trade

 U.S. drillers say they can supply plenty more.

-“We continue to see and drive improvements” in drilling speed and efficiency, said Mathias Schlecht, a technology vice president at Baker Hughes (BHGE.N), General Electric Co’s oilfield services business.
+“We continue to see and drive improvements” in drilling speed and efficiency, said Mathias Schlecht, a technology vice president at Baker Hughes, General Electric Co’s oilfield services business.

 New wells can be drilled in as little as a week, he said.
 A few years ago, it could take up to a month.